Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

 ### Clearing the current beacon

-The `clearCurrentBeacon` code will remove any previously set user attributes in the Profile extension.
-To keep Rules working as expected, this method should be called whenever the user is no longer within range of your beacon.
+The `clearCurrentBeacon` code removes the user attributes that were previously set in the Profile extension.
+To keep Rules working as expected, this method should be called when the user is no longer within range of your beacon.

 {% tabs %}
 {% tab title="Android" %}
-This example is using `static` constant strings that were provided in the `trackBeacon` code sample above.
+This example uses `static` constant strings that were provided in the `trackBeacon` code sample above.

 ```java
 void clearCurrentBeacon() {